jamesrharwood/thesis/chapters/11_pilot/_process.md

 |                           | 12.
 Semi-structured interview 4 - closing thoughts                         |
 +---------------------------+----------------------------------------------------------------------------+

-: Data collection methods and when they occurred.
+: Data collection methods and when they occurred. {#tbl-process-interviews}